 SARMs are not only of threat to fair play, they’re also dangerous

-Selective Androgen Receptor Modulators (SARMs) are a group of experimental medicines claiming to build muscle mass and bone density without the side effects of steroids.
+Selective Androgen Receptor Modulators (SARMs) are a group of experimental medicines claiming to build muscle mass and bone density, without the side effects of steroids.

 The ability to buy SARMs online or the presence of online advertising, does not negate the fact they are illegal in Australia without a valid prescription, licence or authority to possess.
 Buying SARMs online, or products containing SARMs, could result in hefty fines and/or jail time.

-In fact, a recent Australian study found that 70% of SARM products purchased online had incorrect substances or dosages to what was on the label, and more than 96% of products were contaminated with other SARMs or related substances.
-This comes with risks of unknown drug-drug interactions at the very least.
+In fact, a recent Australian study found that 70% of SARM products purchased online, had incorrect substances or dosages to what was on the label, and more than 96% of products were contaminated with other SARMs or related substances.
+This comes with risks of unknown drug-to-drug interactions at the very least.

-It’s essential that any supplement or product claiming to help build muscle be checked thoroughly for evidence of SARMs and other banned substances.
-As always, we strongly suggest a dedicated training regime and food first approach to enhancing ones performance or building physique, but if supplements are deemed necessary, athletes must ensure their products are batch-tested.
+As always, Sport Integrity Australia strongly suggests a dedicated training regime and food first approach to enhancing one's performance or building physique.
+But if supplements are deemed necessary, athletes must ensure their products are batch-tested.